2 Chronicles 15:5

 In those days

-there was no peace
+there was no safety for travelers,

-all the inhabitants of the lands
+because the residents of the lands

 Persons / Places / Events